 And he was right.
 I took a swim on the beach while watching the Oresund bridge in the distance.
 Then I continued downtown to wait for Asier and others.
 On the way I had to turn left on a normal crossroad once.
 I did it the same as usually, as a car would do it, but many cars were honking on me.
 Later I learned, that there is a different way to do left turns here - you slow down while rising your hand above head, then you stop on the right side in front of the cyclists that are coming from the right and who want to cross to left.
 Once the traffic lights change, you cross the street with them as if you came from the right also.
 Quite effective and safe, once you know how to do it.

 Once we were all, we started cycling around Denmark counter clockwise.
 First to Helsingor, then ferry hopping westward all the way to continental Denmark, then south and then back to Copenhagen.
 Sometimes we slept in high-school bike shed, sometimes in camping, always close to where the guys had prebooked the nights.
 Later I and Asier let the others for good and went to Copenhagen just us two.
 On this trip I for the first time took out a book that a colleague lent me before this trip.
 It was a book with extremely cheap accommodation in Denmark, but unfortunately it was in Danish only.
-We did not understand it, so at a bus station where we were getting of a bus and pulling our bikes out, there was a homeless man who we asked if he could translate part of the book for us. on the road The homeless guy started reading the book, thought for a few seconds and then proceeded in almost versed Oxford level English to describe how we can find a cheap accommodation in someone’s garden under their fruit trees.
+We did not understand it, so at a bus station where we were getting of a bus and pulling our bikes out, there was a homeless man who we asked if he could translate part of the book for us.
+The homeless guy started reading the book, thought for a few seconds and then proceeded in almost versed Oxford level English to describe how we can find a cheap accommodation in someone’s garden under their fruit trees.
 He also described how to get there and that we can use the garden even if the owners are not at home.
 It seemed a little surreal experience and I was not sure the homeless Shakespeare could be really trusted.
 But we found the garden, everything was according to the book, the owners were not at home for several weeks (there was a lot of mail on the doorsteps) and we had a nice night stay there and also ate some of the fruits there.
 I started trusting the book.

 Later we finally reached back to Copenhagen.
 Asier’s not-yet-wife-at-that-time Casey flew in and we met for the first time.
 But then I let them alone and waited for Honza, my Czech friend to arrive and join me for the second week.